Indication for SOLESTA

 SOLESTA® is indicated for the treatment of fecal incontinence in patients 18 years and older who have failed conservative therapy (eg. diet, fiber therapy, anti-motility medications).

-More serious risks including infection and inflammation of the tissues in the anus may occur but are not common.
+More serious risks including infection and inflammation of the tissue in the anus may occur but are not

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit